 As a medical practice emphasizing the quality-of-life benefit with LASIK, how does this practice stand out from others?
 The doctors’ goals are delivery of personalized care, providing the most advanced technology, and monitoring results to achieve the highest possible visual outcome.

 Receiving personalized care is becoming a disappearing act in the healthcare profession today, unfortunately.
 Physician support staff (i.e. nurses, assistants and technicians) are taking over much of the responsibility that had formerly been the role of the physician.
 Although technical assistance is necessary in a current high-technology medical practice, it shouldn’t replace the doctor-patient relationship.
 However, interpreting data obtained by technicians, personally examining patients and, specifically, interacting with patients distinguishes Drs.
 Moretsky and Cassidy’s way of practicing medicine from the LASIK “assembly lines.”
 “Each potential LASIK patient, from their first visit through their last visit, will be examined and meet with one of us to have their questions answered and discuss their concerns,” commented Dr. Cassidy.
 Evaluations before LASIK include corneal topographic measurements, corneal thickness, pupil measurements and, finally, a routine comprehensive eye examination.
 This data helps to determine whether a patient is an appropriate candidate for laser vision correction and can proceed with treatment.
 Dr. Moretsky and Dr. Cassidy feel it is important in the screening process that their patients interview them as well as they interview their patients, so there is good mutual understanding.
-Having performed thousands of refractive surgeries for over 20 years, they understand that patients require specialized attention for this elective procedure.
+Having performed thousands of refractive surgeries for over the years, they understand that patients require specialized attention for this elective procedure.

 Constantly updating technology is also an integral part of their plan to achieve the best clinical results for their patients.
 Moretsky Cassidy was the first practice in Arizona to obtain the newest advanced technology, the VISX WavePrint System.
 This includes the VISX Star S3 Active Trak excimer laser with three-dimensional eye tracking and the WavePrint Map.
 This instrument offers a “fingerprint of the vision.”
 The WavePrint Map provides a precise, more detailed analysis of the way the entire optical system processes light, giving the doctor a detailed understanding of a patient’s vision correction needs.
 This map allows for the development of a personalized laser vision plan.
 The WavePrint Map is derived from technology first developed to correct distortions of light waves from space.
 This allowed researchers to accurately view images of stars and planets.
 The WavePrint Map uses the same technology to measure light waves as they travel through the eye.
 “Having the ability to map patients’ entire optical systems with the WavePrint Map has many benefits for our patients,” said Dr. Moretsky.
 “We can immediately and accurately assess standard and higher-order visual aberrations, before considering laser vision correction.”